 Table 8.
-Potential outcomes of individual trip limit specification scenarios for leatherbackturtles under Sub-Alternative 2A.Potential outcomeLimitExpectedLikelihood ofOtherscenarioreduction inreaching hardconsiderations
+Potential outcomes of individual trip limit specification scenarios for leatherback turtles under Sub-Alternative 2A.

-Potential outcome scenario Limit Expected reduction in turtle Likelihood of reaching hard cap limit Other considerations Outcome 2A-LB(a) No specification (preferred) Outcome 2A-LB(b) N/A 2 per trip interactions No reduction expected.
-Likely to have Same as management under hard cap only.
-Not expected to N/A Most trips that reach Lower range specification limited amount of reduction. reduce likelihood of reaching hard cap limit. the trip limit may not contribute to minimizing further interactions by returning to port (due to most trips with 2 interactions not likely to have additional interactions).
+Potential outcome scenario Limit Expected reduction in turtle interactions Likelihood of reaching hard cap limit Other considerations Outcome 2A-LB(a) No specification (preferred) N/A No reduction expected.
+Same as management under hard cap only.
+N/A Outcome 2A-LB(b) Lower range specification 2 per trip Likely to have limited amount of reduction.
+Not expected to reduce likelihood of reaching hard cap limit.
+Most trips that reach the trip limit may not contribute to minimizing further interactions by returning to port (due to most trips with 2 interactions not likely to have additional interactions).
 Outcome 2A-LB(c) Upper range specification 5 per trip No reduction expected.
 Not expected to reduce likelihood of reaching hard cap limit.
 N/A